KoinaVerma/Customer-Segmentation-Analysis/README.md

 ## Customer Behavior Analysis

 The "Customer Behavior Analysis" section provides insights into purchasing trends and preferences among different customer demographics and behaviors.
 This analysis includes detailed visualizations that reveal spending habits by age and gender, product preferences, revenue contributions by category, and payment method choices.
 The charts collectively **help illustrate key behavioral patterns**, offering a comprehensive **understanding of customer interactions** and **purchasing dynamics**.
+These visualizations are detailed below:

 <br>